 - Set the root ball in the center of the hole and lightly pack more soil mix around the root ball until the hole is halfway full.

-- Add Root Zone and mix it lightly with the soil (the more contact the Root Zoe has with the roots, the better).
+- We recommend adding Mycorrhizal tablets and mix it lightly with the soil (the more contact the Mycorrhizal has with the roots, the better.

 - Finish backfilling the hole and water thoroughly.

 - After the water has soaked into the soil, pour the recommended amount of mixed Root Stimulator® around the plant.
 Repeat application two more times 7-10 days apart.
 Below are the recommended quantities of Root Simulator® according to the size of the plant.

 |1 gal||1 pint|

 |2 gal||1 quart|

 Water requirements vary according to seasons and soil types – There is no set rule of thumb.
 To check the root ball’s moisture, place your fingers into the soil and feel the covered root ball.
 If the soil feels dry, water the plant thoroughly.
 If the soil feels too wet, stop watering and check the soil again in a few days.
 The soil should feel damp, not dry, OR soaking wet.
 REMEMBER, continual over-watering can be as damaging as under-watering.
 If you are still unsure about watering, please call the nursery.